-The MedTech Workshop for Small and Medium Sized Enterprises (SME’s) 2017, organised by the Asia Pacific Medical Technology Association (APACMed), features an information-packed program tailored to the needs of medical device and IVD start-ups, digital health ventures, mid-sized MedTech R&D and manufacturing businesses, as well as research institutes, investors and service providers.
+The MedTech Workshop for Small and Medium Sized Enterprises (SME’s) 2017, organised by the Asia Pacific Medical Technology Association (APACMed), was held on 7 September at Amara Sanctuary Resort Sentosa, Singapore.
+It featured an information-packed program tailored to the needs of medical device and IVD start-ups, digital health ventures, mid-sized MedTech R&D and manufacturing businesses, as well as research institutes, investors and service providers.

-Participants of the MedTech SME Workshop 2017 will be provided practical, hands-on guidance and deep insights into the challenges and opportunities in the medical technology industry.
-Program topics include:
+Participants of the MedTech SME Workshop 2017 were provided practical, hands-on guidance and deep insights into the challenges and opportunities in the medical technology industry.
+Program topics included:

 - The State of Medical Device Industry – Insights on Current and Future Trends

 - Developing a Strategic Marketing Plan for your Medical Device